Getting Started

 The axis labels are taken from the column names by default, but you can customize them (see Guide).

-If you're in a hurry, you can just pass a Matrix directly (or any subtype of AbstractMatrix).
+If you're in a hurry, you can just pass a matrix/2D-array directly.

 using CairoMakie